IMTtugraz/PyQMRI/paper.md

 'PyQMRI' comes with several pre-implemented quantiative models.
 In addition new models can be introduced via a simple text file, utilizing the power of 'SymPy'.
 Fitting can be initiated via a CLI or by importing the package into a Python script.
+To the best of the authors knowledge 'PyQMRI' is the only availabel Python toolbox that offers real 3D regularization in an iterative solution algorithm for inverse qunatitative MRI problems and for arbitrary large volumetric data while simultaneously utilizing the computation power of recent GPUs.

 'PyQMRI' and its precedors have been succesfully used in several scientific publications.
-To the best of the authors knowledge 'PyQMRI' is the only availabel Python toolbox that offers real 3D regularization for arbitrary large volumetric data while simultaneously utilizing the computation power of recent GPUs.
+Examples include T1 quantification from subsampled radial FLASH and inversion-recovery Look-Locker data [Maier2019c], diffusion tensor imaging [], and on-going work on aterial spin labeling [], as well as low-field T1 mapping using field cycling MRI.

 # Algorithmic
-The general problem structure deald with in 'PyQMRI' is as follows:
+The general problem structure dealt with in 'PyQMRI' is as follows:

 $$
 \underset{u,v}{\min}\quad